ianmetcalf/node-ds2482/README.md

 Selects all onewire devices to send a command to

 __NOTE:__ Can only be used for commands that don't return a response

+### wire.writeData(data, callback)
+Writes one or more bytes to the onewire bus

+- `data` a single byte, array of bytes or data buffer to be written out

+### wire.readData(size, callback)
+Reads one or more bytes from the onewire bus and returns a data buffer

+- `size` number of bytes to be read in